s106030605/NERDSS_on_DNA_colloid/NERDSS_simulator_on_DNA_coated_colloid/sample_input/single_component_colloid_aggregation/readme.txt

-We use single_component.inp to denote the setup for 2014 particle A and 2014 particle B aggregation within a 100*100*100 um^3.
+We use single_component.inp to denote the setup for 2014 particle A and 2014 particle B aggregation within a 100*100*100 um^3 box boundary.